gorodetsky-umich/MDSS/README.md

 ## Instructions for Installation

-After installing the required dependencies and softwares (or by starting initializing a docker container), users can install `mdss` using the following commands:
+After installing the required dependencies and softwares (or inside a docker container that contains the required packages), users can install `mdss` using the following commands:

 1. Clone the repository: